udezueoluomachi/nosql-json-db/README.md

 <br>

-## Preview oof JSON file used as database after creating table1 and insertion has been made
+## Preview of JSON file used as database after creating table1 and insertion has been made

 <br>